 Phlutt (that one was a rogue slug)

 As soon as I realise what’s happening, I always try to avoid further carnage, but when I swerve mid-stride to avoid one snail, I usually end up stepping on three or four more.
-This has the added bonus of making me look like I’m being Tasered during the quarter-finals of the East Midlands hopscotch championships.
+This sudden sideways diagonal movement has the added bonus of making me look like that bloke who was tasered during the quarter-finals of the East Midlands hopscotch championships.

 But why do they do this?